PoisotLab/ms_straight_lines/manuscript.md

 # Deriving the model

+@CoheBria84 hypothesized that all networks would have the same average degree, resulting in link-species scaling expressed as

+$$\hat L_\text{LSSL} = b\times S\,,$${#eq:lssl}

+where $S$ is the species richness, and $b \approx 2$. @Mart92 instead suggested that most networks should have constant connectance, expressed as $L/S^2$, and therefore one can predict the number of interactions as

+$$\hat L_\text{CC} = b\times S^2\,,$${#eq:cc}

+where $b$ is a constant in $]0,1[$.
+Finally, @BrosOstl04 note that these two models are instead parameterizations of the same general model, in which

+$$\hat L_\text{reg} = b\times S^a\,, $${#eq:reg}

+where $a$ and $b$ are constants.
+When the number of links and number of interactions are transformed by their natural log, $a$ and $b$ can be identified with a linear regression, as done by @Mart92.

+Although all of these models fit the data well enough, they neglect a fundamental piece of ecological knowledge about food webs: as identified by
-As identified by @Mart92, the number of links $L$ in a food web with $S$ nodes can be no lower than $S-1$, and no higher than $S^2$.
+@Mart92, the number of links $L$ in a food web with $S$ nodes can be no lower than $S-1$, and no higher than $S^2$.
 Another way of expressing this idea is that because we observe a food web with $S$ species, we are guaranteed to observed at least $S-1$ interactions.
-From a predictive standpoint, this means that we need to figure out how much of the remaining interactions, out of $S^2-(S-1)$, will be realized.
-Following @PoisCirt16, we suggest that each of these interactions are instances of independent Bernoulli trials with a set probability of success $p$.
+From a predictive standpoint, this means that we need to figure out how much of the remaining interactions, out of
+$S^2-(S-1)$, will be realized.
+Following @PoisCirt16, we suggest that each of these interactions are instances of independent Bernoulli trials with a set probability of success $p$, which much like $a$ and $b$ in equation @{eq:reg} is assumed to be a constant across all food webs.

 This means that the number of predicted links can be expressed as:

 $$
  \hat L = p\times\left[S^2-(S-1)\right]+(S-1)\,.